colinshaw1/portfolio-project-4/README.md

 --

 •	Code institute for material and ideas

 •	Geeks for Geeks for information and ideas

 •	W3 Schools for information and ideas

 •	Slack for inspiration

 •	YouTube for tutorials

 •	My mentor Spencer Barbell was extremely helpful throughout the process

+• Tutor support

+• Forms on Django blog posts

 Testing
 --
+Tested on desktop.
+Checked in Google chrome, firefox and safari.

 Bugs